Short and Caught: The ASX stocks investors are shorting right now

-Retailer Myer (ASX:MYR) surpassed $100 million in short interest as it prepares to reopen its stores after a 6 week shutdown.
+Retailer Myer (ASX:MYR) surpassed 100 million shares shorted as it prepares to reopen its stores after a 6 week shutdown.

-Now Syrah has only $24 million and just makes the top 20.
-Galaxy remains higher with $56 million but it has shed 22 per cent in the last month.
+Now Syrah has only 24 million shares and just makes the top 20.
+Galaxy remains higher with 56 million shorted shares but it has shed 22 per cent in the last month.